TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - Click 'Open File'
 - Navigate to, and select the image you want to convert
 - Click 'Open'
-- If an error occures, read the output and report it to TheLastMillennial on Cemetech.net Then try Manual Conversion
+- If an error occurs, read and report the output to TheLastMillennial on Cemetech.net
+- If an error occurs, attempt Manual Conversion as shown below
 - If no errors occur, click on 'Open Folder'
 - Send the converted .8xv files to your calculator